Grant FAQs

 Q: Are there funding limits for grants?

 A: Healthy Impact grants and Discovery grants fund projects in excess of $25,000.
 Target Wellness grants are for projects up to and including $25,000.
+Technical Assistance grants are typically under $25,000 with a few exceptions.

 Q: After I’ve submitted my grant application package, how long does it take before I know whether my project will be funded or not?